Graduate Registration Policy and Procedures

 Courses dropped with 100% refund do not appear on the student’s permanent academic record.
 A grade of “W’ (withdrawal) will be recorded on the student’s permanent academic record for courses dropped during the remainder of the available partial refund period noted on the academic and/or registrar calendar.
 Consult the Academic and/or Registrar Calendar for specifics.

-For courses scheduled outside of the regular semesters (i.e. Summer), the Registrar will calculate late registration and withdrawal deadlines and provide this information on the Registrar's Office website.
+For courses scheduled outside of the regular semesters (i.e., Summer), the Office of the Registrar will calculate late registration and withdrawal deadlines and provide this information on the Office of the Registrar's website.

 Graduate Credit Load